shivammathur/cache-extensions/README.md

 #### `php-version` (required)

-- Specify the PHP version you want to set up.
+- Specify the PHP version you want to set-up.
 - Accepts a `string`.
 For example `'7.4'`.
 - See [PHP support](#tada-php-support) for supported PHP versions.

 #### `extensions` (required)

-- Specify the extensions you want to add or remove.
+- Specify the extensions you want to setup.
 - Accepts a `string` in csv-format.
-For example `mbstring, , xdebug, :opcache`.
+For example `mbstring, xdebug, :opcache`.
 - Extensions prefixed with `:` are ignored.

 #### `key` (required)